Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 ももこの話 (Momoko's Story) by Momoko Sakura *Japanese Text Only (Shueisha)

-Momoko Sakura was first introduced here with her travel essay (またたび ‘Mata Tabi’, Asia by the Book, October 2004).
-She was first and foremost a manga artist.
-The creator of Chibi Maruko-chan which has become one of Japan’s longest running television anime series.
+Momoko Sakura was first introduced here with her travel essay またたび ‘Mata Tabi’, (Asia by the Book, October 2004).
+She was first and foremost a manga artist, the creator of Chibi Maruko-chan which has become one of Japan’s longest running television anime series.

 ももこの話 (Momoko’s Story) is the third collection of essays in her “Those Days” series which mainly focuses on her memories and episodes from her childhood.
 These essays were originally published by Shueisha in 1998.
 The essays were compiled and released in book form in 2006.

 Her reason for staying at the New Otani instead of the Park Hyatt was simple.
-Although she likes both hotels, she really enjoys the room service at the New Otani and was looking for to eating Chinese fried rice.
+Although she likes both hotels, she really enjoys the room service at the New Otani and was looking forward to eating Chinese fried rice.
 She would also be able to enjoy the Otani’s annin-dofu (almond tofu) for dessert.

 Sunny by Colin O'Sullivan